Introduction — The Bench in Istanbul

 On January 31, 2022 — his 22nd birthday — Manchester City announced the signing of Julián Álvarez for approximately £14 million.
 He was loaned back to River for the remainder of that season and arrived in England the following summer.

 His first campaign at City, 2022–23, was defined by a single contradiction. Álvarez was an important member of the squad — 31 Premier League appearances, 9 goals, 49 matches and 17 goals across all competitions.
 But the starring role belonged to Erling Haaland.
-The Norwegian scored 36 Premier League goals in his debut season, occupying the centre-forward position with the permanence of a geological feature.
+The Norwegian scored 52 goals across all competitions — including 36 in the Premier League — in his debut season, occupying the centre-forward position with the permanence of a geological feature.
 There was no rotation at the top of the hierarchy.
 There was Haaland, and there was everyone else.

 His second season, 2023–24, brought more responsibility.
 Kevin De Bruyne suffered a prolonged hamstring injury, and Guardiola leaned on Álvarez more heavily, deploying him in an attacking-midfield role. Álvarez adapted seamlessly: 36 Premier League appearances, 11 goals, 8 assists — 19 goal contributions in a season where City won a fourth consecutive league title.
 Across all competitions he featured in 54 matches, scoring 19 goals.
 In December he scored twice and assisted once in the FIFA Club World Cup final against Fluminense, finishing as the tournament's top scorer.
 He placed seventh in the Ballon d'Or voting.

 And yet the hierarchy held firm.
 When Haaland was fit, Haaland started. Álvarez was versatile enough to play alongside him, behind him, to the left of him — he could fill any role Guardiola needed.
-But filling roles is not the same as owning one.
+But filling roles is not quite the same as owning one — a distinction that appears to have weighed on him.
 For Argentina he was the undisputed starting centre-forward, helping the national team to a second consecutive Copa América title in the summer of 2024.
 For City he remained, in the most generous reading, the finest luxury in English football.
+That reality may have driven the 24-year-old to seek a change.

 His City career ended at 103 appearances and 36 goals.
 In just two seasons he had won back-to-back Premier League titles, the FA Cup, the Champions League, and the Club World Cup.
-Even so, a feeling had taken root: "There is a ceiling here."
+His desire for a larger role appears to have grown stronger.

 Chapter 3 — Why Simeone?